typelevel/sbt-tpolecat/README.md

 Additionally, if you need to temporarily disable fatal warnings.
 You can do it by running the `relaxedMode` command.
-Then, you can enable them again by running the `strictMode` command.
+Then, you can enable them again by running the `strictMode` command.<br>
+You may also enable the relaxed mode by setting the `SBT_TPOLECAT_RELAXED` env var.

 ### Caveat